Devín Castle: History

+In the 13th century, a stone castle was built to protect the western frontier of the Hungarian Kingdom whose existence was documented in 1271, and a reference to a castelanus de Devin appeared in 1326.

 The palace was added in the 15th century.
 The fortifications were reinforced during the wars against the Ottoman Empire.
 The Castle was never taken, but after the Hungarian Kingdom joined the Habsburg monarchy and the Ottomans were finally defeated, it ceased to be an important border fortress and was no longer used by the military.
-Stephen Báthory got the castle by the king as a donation.
+Stephen Báthory got the castle from the king as a donation.
 But according to Stephen Báthory was Keglević the owner of the castle.
 Keglević pawned the castle for 40,000 guilders to the Palocsai family and spent the money.
 In 1609, Matthias II confirmed that Keglević still was the owner of the castle, but Keglević did not have the money to take the castle out of pledge from the Palocsai family.
-Nearly 100 years later in 1635 Palatine Pál Pálffy took the castle out of pledge from the Palocsai family.
+Nearly 100 years later in 1635, Palatine Pál Pálffy took the castle out of pledge from the Palocsai family.
 The last owners of the Devín Castle were the Counts of the Pálffy family.
-Only in 1809, after the Siege of Pressburg, the castle was (which may have still been considered a threat) destroyed by the retreating forces of Napoleon I of France.
-Napoleon and Leopold Pálffy negotiated then and they both agreed that Vienna is supplied with products by Pálffy.
+Only in 1809, after the Siege of Pressburg, was the castle (which may have still been considered a threat) destroyed by the retreating forces of Napoleon I of France.
+Napoleon and Leopold Pálffy then entered negotiations and both agreed that Vienna should be supplied with products by Pálffy.

-Since the 19th century as its history inspired several Romantic poets, followers of Ľudovít Štúr, Devín has become an important national symbol for the Slovaks.
-It featured both on the reverse of the former 500 Czechoslovak koruna banknote and the 50 Halierov coin of the Slovak currency.
+Since the 19th century as its history inspired several Romantic poets and followers of Ľudovít Štúr, Devín became an important national symbol for the Slovaks.
+It featured both on the reverse of the former 500 Czechoslovak koruna banknote and the 50 halier coin of the Slovak currency.